srinivasrk/rabbitmq-kubernetes-prototype/job-handling/README.md

-# Spawn new workers in Kubernetes when new messages are generated in RABBITMQ
+# Spawn workers in Kubernetes interacting with RabbitMQ

 Using similar structure but made changes as and when required https://kubernetes.io/docs/tasks/job/coarse-parallel-processing-work-queue/